groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/03_Anatomy.md

 : We get: `Cannot invoke method getName() on null object`

 `getCause()`
 : This isn't always set but can be handy to know.
+Essentially this is set if the exception is "relaying" another exception.

 : We get: `null`